-To get an idea of the potential benefit of the CJRS for different industries relative to how badly those industries are likely to be affected, Figure 4 plots the potential coverage rates of the CJRS against the cumulative relative share price declines for some of the key industries.
-The horizontal axis shows the maximum extent of support the government has made available via the CJRS, i.e. if every private sector employee working in that industry (not only those in firms listed on the stock market) were furloughed and all firms claimed the full 80 per cent of labour costs up to the £2,500 monthly limit; we scale this by total output of firms in each industry.
-The support will vary depending on how important labour is as a share of production, compared with machines and intermediate inputs (such as parts and electricity), and depending on the distribution of wages in each industry.
-The vertical axis shows the size of the relative change in share prices from 2 January to 20 May 2020, as shown in Figure 2.
-The size of each circle represents the number of people employed in that industry.
+To get an idea of the potential benefit of the JRS scheme for different industries relative to how badly those industries are likely to be affected, Figure 4 plots the potential coverage rates of the JRS scheme against the cumulative relative share price declines for some of the key industries.
+The horizontal axis shows the maximum extent of support the government has made available via JRS, i.e. if every private sector employee working in that industry (not only those in firms listed on the stock market) was furloughed and all firms claimed the full 80% of labour costs up to the £2,500 monthly limit; we scale this by total output of firms in each industry.
+The support will vary depending on how important labour is as a share of production, compared to machines and intermediate inputs (such as parts, electricity, etc.), and depending on the distribution of wages in each industry.
+The vertical axis shows the size of the relative change in share prices from 2 January to 20 May 2020, as shown in Figure 1.
+The size of each dot represents the number of people employed in that industry.

 Figure 4 shows that the support is more effectively targeted at some industries than others.
-For example, retail, for which labour is a relatively high share of output, has a comparatively high share of output covered by the CJRS.
-Insurance, airlines, automotive and parts, and building and materials, on the other hand, have relatively small shares covered by the CJRS.
-Tourism and leisure (excluding air travel) stands out in being one of the hardest-hit industries (in terms of seeing a large reduction in relative share price) and having a relatively high share of protection through the CJRS.
+For example, retail, for which labour is a relatively high share of output, has a comparatively high share of output covered by the JRS.
+Insurance, airlines, automotive and parts, and building and materials on the other hand have relatively small shares covered by JRS.
+Tourism and leisure (excluding air travel) stands out in being one of the hardest hit industries (in terms of seeing a large reduction in relative share price) and having a relatively high share of protection through JRS.